astronomer/astro-blog/posts/7-common-errors-to-check-when-debugging-airflow-dag.md

 Generally speaking, logs fail to show up because of a process that died on your Scheduler or one or more of your Celery Workers.

-If you're missing logs, you might see something like the following:
+If you're missing logs, you might see something like this under "Log by attempts" in the Airflow UI:

 ```
 Failed to fetch log file from worker.
 Invalid URL 'http://:8793/log/staging_to_presentation_pipeline_v5/redshift_to_s3_Order_Payment_17461/2019-01-11T00:00:00+00:00/1.log': No host supplied